Lawyers and researchers are using computers to mine a variety of legal documents.

 Computer algorithms, combined with the knowledge of data scientists and lawyers, can provide new insights about how judges decided cases in the past and what may happen in the future.
 Attorneys can use this information to inform their approach to working a case.

-Through our partnership with the Legal Analytics Lab at the J. Mack Robinson College of Business Institute for Insight, students use legal analytics to assess dockets, case opinions and contracts to predict outcomes for real clients.
-The Initiative also works with external partners in the legal community (including Alston & Bird) to put legal analytics advances into practice, develop learning opportunities and share cutting-edge research insights.
+Through our partnership with the Legal Analytics Lab at the J. Mack Robinson College of Business Institute for Insight, students use legal analytics tools to assess dockets, case opinions and contracts.
+The initiative also works with external partners, including Alston & Bird, to put legal analytics advances into practice.
+We share cutting-edge research insights to predict outcomes for real clients.

 dual-degree and LL.M. programs

 This certificate program shows J.D. students how to apply smart data analysis to legal problems.
 Certificate students take 15 required credit hours and another six credits from a designated list of electives.
 Students also participate in substantial experiential components and complete a major analytics-themed writing assignment.